Category: Uncategorized

 Deep Reflection:

-• How can your life multiply faith in others?
+• How can God’s Word reshape your thinking in those areas?

 #DeeplyRooted #DailyRenewed